mattermost/mattermost-handbook/operations/finance/onboarding/row-onboarding.md

 2. [Form W-8BEN](https://www.irs.gov/pub/irs-pdf/fw8ben.pdf) \(please click [here](https://www.irs.gov/pub/irs-pdf/iw8ben.pdf) for IRS guidelines\)
 3. [Form W-8BEN-E](https://www.irs.gov/pub/irs-pdf/fw8bene.pdf) \(please click [here](https://www.irs.gov/pub/irs-pdf/iw8bene.pdf) for IRS guidelines\)

-The Finance team will get you set up on Accrualify.
+The Finance team will get you set up on Airbase.
 There is no further action needed from you once you've completed the Banking Form and submitted the appropriate tax form to the Finance team.
 Please email your tax form to AP@mattermost.com.

 If you were part of a paid simulation project, you may have already completed these steps.
 To conﬁrm you are successfully set up and no further action is required, please email AP@mattermost.com.